Family visits to Claremont Landscape Garden

 There are all kinds of hidden surprises to look out for on your walk.
-Dress up, build a den, cross swords or have a game of 9-pins.
+Dress up, build a den, cross swords or have a game of nine-pins.

-In school holidays we run trails for you to follow around the Garden and hold fun craft sessions in the Thatched Cottage.
-Ask one of our team to help you find all the activities.
+In school holidays we run trails for you to follow around the garden and hold fun craft sessions in the Thatched Cottage.
+Have a read of our What's On page for more information.

 Don’t forget to..

-Find a picturesque spot and relax besides the lake.
+- Find a picturesque spot and relax beside the lake

-...and share your pics with us on our Facebook page.
+- Take a photo...and share your pics with us on our Facebook or Twitter page.